DaveGut/HubitatActive/SamsungAppliances/README.md

 Drivers for Samsung Appliances that have aready installed in the SmartThings Environment

 ## Installation Requirements:
-a.
-SmartThings Account with Appliance working through SmartThings
+1. SmartThings Account with Appliance working through SmartThings
-b.
-Hubitat Environment device
+2. Hubitat Environment device

 ## Driver Installation Instructions
 You can install the driver using three methods: